Douglas DC-3

 The DC-3 has a cruising speed of 207 mph, a capacity of 21 to 32 passengers or 6,000 lbs (2,700 kg) of cargo, and a range of 1500 mi, and can operate from short runways.

 The DC-3 had many exceptional qualities compared to previous aircraft.
 It was fast, had a good range, was more reliable, and carried passengers in greater comfort.
-Before the war, it pioneered many air travel routes.
+Before World War II, it pioneered many air travel routes.
 It was able to cross the continental United States from New York to Los Angeles in 18 hours, with only three stops.

 It is one of the first airliners that could profitably carry only passengers without relying on mail subsidies.
+In 1939, at the peak of its dominance in the airliner market, around ninety percent of airline flights on the planet were by a DC-3 or some variant.

-Following the war, the airliner market was flooded with surplus transport aircraft, and the DC-3 was no longer competitive due to its inadequate size and slow speed.
-It was made obsolete on main routes by more advanced types such as the Douglas DC-4 and Lockheed Constellation, but the design proved adaptable and useful on less commercially demanding routes.
+Following the war, the airliner market was flooded with surplus transport aircraft, and the DC-3 was no longer competitive because it was smaller and slower than aircraft built during the war.
+It was made obsolete on main routes by more advanced types such as the Douglas DC-4 and Convair 240, but the design proved adaptable and was still useful on less commercially demanding routes.

-Civilian DC-3 production ended in 1942 at 607 aircraft.
+Civilian DC-3 production ended in 1943 at 607 aircraft.
 Military versions, including the C-47 Skytrain (the Dakota in British RAF service), and Soviet- and Japanese-built versions, brought total production to over 16,000.

-Many continued to be used in a variety of niche roles; 2,000 DC-3s and military derivatives were estimated to be still flying in 2013; a 2017 article put the number at that time at more than 300.
+Many continued to be used in a variety of niche roles; 2,000 DC-3s and military derivatives were estimated to be still flying in 2013; by 2017 more than 300 were still flying.
+As of 2023, it was estimated about 150 were still flying.